GDR goes Glocal - Culture, Cooperation, and Conflict

 No single country symbolised the physical and ideological post-war division of Europe as vividly as the German Democratic Republic (GDR).
 And yet, despite its anti-capitalist rhetoric and the building of the Wall in 1961, the GDR was far from being an insular state.
 Beyond its shared culture and myriad relationships with West Germany, it also sought global recognition and international leverage with socialist and non-socialist countries alike.

-GDR goes “Glocal”: Culture, Cooperation, and Conflict aims to bring together scholars from various disciplines – and at any stage in their career – to explore the GDR’s local and global relationships in all their complexity.
-In doing so, we hope to provide a forum for interdisciplinary discourse and work toward a nuanced and multifaceted understanding of the GDR’ international networks, partnerships, rivalries, and exchanges.
+Organised by Professor Schmidt, Dr James Farley, and Dr Will Studdert, GDR goes “Glocal”: Culture, Cooperation, and Conflict brought together scholars from various disciplines to explore the GDR’s local and global relationships in all their complexity.
+In doing so, they provided a forum for interdisciplinary discourse and work toward a nuanced and multifaceted understanding of the GDR’ international networks, partnerships, rivalries, and exchanges.

 During the conference that took place in historical Warburg-Haus, researchers from Germany coming from different disciplines, as well as international researchers shared their studies.
-They shed light into different aspects of life in GDR; topics included labor, immigration, diversity, (health) institutions, art, and gender in GDR.
-We thank all participants, including CHES team, who were vital actors for this conference to take place.
+The conference shed light on different aspects of life in the GDR.
+Topics included labor, immigration, diversity, (health) institutions, art, and gender in GDR.
+Keynote speaker Dr Ned Richardson Little provided a paper entitled 'The Human Rights Dictatorship: The GDR in the Cold War World.

 - Kristina Gunne, IFZ München